gwdistsys18/dist-sys-exercises/README.md

-# Lec 1: The Simplest Distributed System
+# HW 1: The Simplest Distributed System

 In this exercise you will build the simplest type of distributed system---a client/server application.
 For simplicity we will run both the client and the server on the same computer: a "container" running on the CodeAnywhere web site.